Alvan Clark 24” Refractor (Lowell Observatory) Review

-Many of the mount controls are operated by the wood-and-brass handwheels that surround the focuser.
+The mount’s slow-motion controls to adjust pointing are operated by the wood-and-brass handwheels that surround the focuser.

 The 24” Clark has two larger finder/guide scopes – a 4” and a very fine 12”, both also by Alvan Clark, along with a smaller (and more recent?)
 3” mounted atop the Selsyn.
 The 4” finder retains its original brass focuser, but the 12” has been fitted with a modern unit.

 The 12” is a very nice refractor in its own right and I had several good views of the Moon and Jupiter through it, again with a 55mm Plössl, giving about 90x, that confirmed its quality.

 The Clark was at various times fitted with professional instrumentation, including an early spectrograph; but it is now solely used for outreach.

 It has been said that the 40ft dome for the 24” Clark resembles an upturned wood pail.
 It was built that way to be as light as possible, something Lowell wanted to enable quick cool-down.
 The whole structure is made of the local Ponderosa pine and was designed and built in 1896 by the Sykes brothers – bicycle repairmen based in Flagstaff, who claimed (rightly, it turned out) to be able to build anything.
 It was originally erected in Tucubaya, Mexico and only later moved back to Flagstaff, to a location on Mars Hill at an elevation of 7246ft, overlooking the town of Flagstaff (just 15 years old when it arrived) and the volcanic San Francisco peaks.